TRANSPARENCY leads to AUTHENTICITY

 *You must cultivate an ATTITUDE OF ATONEMENT AND ACCOUNTABILITY.
 Pride and stubbornness destroy love, so getting comfortable being accountable for your actions and apologizing properly when you’ve hurt your partner is crucial.

 There isn’t a class that we are required to take growing up that covers the intricacies of communication, nor is there anyone teaching us about the true meaning of emotional intelligence.
-This is having the cognitive ability to rationally share the details of what you are feeling and thinking, while remaining curiously grounded in a place of observation and reflection, not shaming and blaming.
+This is having the cognitive ability to rationally and objectively share the details of what you are feeling and thinking, while remaining grounded in a place of compassionate observation and reflection, not shaming and blaming.
 When couples learn how to do this it’s a big communication game changer.

 It’s an essential ingredient for building intimacy in relationships, says Robin Stern, associate director of the Yale Center for Emotional Intelligence.
 “When someone feels seen and heard by you,” she says, “they begin to trust you.”